TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 As we say before, there is no private key in `/root/.ssh`.

-So, one thing that we can do to get a shell as `root`, is to replace root `authorized_keys` file with the marcus one.
+One way we can obtain a `root` shell is by replacing the root `authorized_keys` file with's marcus key.

 To do that we need to create a new backup, because the other was deleted (system clears automatically backups every 10 minutes).